comychitz/knowledge/emacs/README.md

 to export something:
 * ctrl-c ctrl-e (requires ox-md)

+to run a terminal emulator in emacs
+* M-x term to run

 ##basic controls
   * ctrl-h t for help/tutorial in emacs
   * ctrl-x ctrl-c to exit